jkkummerfeld/slate/README.md

  - Saving both cursor and link for linking mode (in todo file) and reading similarly
  - Work out how to get brighter colours (cf vim)
  - Improve speed of jumping back down

-Done?
- - Allow storage of information about the last time editing, so we can pick up at the same position